The controversies of ‘Cyberpunk 2077′s’ bungled launch, explained

 During E3 2019, CD Projekt Red unveiled a new trailer for “Cyberpunk 2077.”
 Alongside this reveal, Nvidia released a batch of screenshots from the game to promote ray tracing technology, which adds sophisticated lighting and reflections.
 One of these screenshots featured an in-game poster in the background, which fetishized a transgender character.
 It drew criticism from transgender advocates, particularly after CD Projekt Red had already been under fire for its disrespectful tone on social media regarding gender identity.

+The artist behind the in-game advert, Kasia Redesiuk, clarified that she viewed the poster and what it portrayed as an example of the ills of “Cyberpunk’s" seedy metropolis.
+“Personally, for me, this person is sexy,” Redesiuk said in an interview with Polygon.
+“I like how this person looks.
+However, this model is used — their beautiful body is used — for corporate reasons.
+They are displayed there just as a thing, and that’s the terrible part of it.”

+Still, the company later celebrated a cisgendered cosplayer who dressed up as the character on social media.

-Despite the controversy, CD Projekt Red kept the poster in its game, along with several other billboards, adverts and background decoration that can be read as exploitative, without enough meaningful commentary to warrant them, a topic discussed in The Washington Post’s review of “Cyberpunk 2077.”
+CD Projekt Red kept the poster in its game, along with several other billboards, adverts and background decoration that can be read as exploitative, without enough meaningful commentary to warrant them, a topic discussed in The Washington Post’s review of “Cyberpunk 2077.”

 ‘Cyberpunk 2077’ lacked epilepsy warning, despite seizure-triggering animations